 /setup/ on your newly installed instance by clicking the “View app” button once installation has finished.

-Create a first account and a user by filling and submitting the form.
-You can always create more accounts and add users later.
+Create your first account and a user by filling and submitting the form.
+You can always create more accounts and add other users later.

 You can now head to the running application at

 In a real world setup, you will likely want to make Offen available as a subdomain of your own domain.